BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 </p>

 Here are some important highlights to pinpoint in starter project:
-- `ViewController` — the only view controller we will be dealing with in this tutorial.
-It is configured in `Main.storyboard` with a collection view and layout added as outlets.
+- `ViewController` — is configured in `Main.storyboard` and already wired up with the collection view and its layout.
 - `StickyGridCollectionViewLayout` — an empty subclass of the flow layout.
 - `CollectionViewCell` — a simple collection view cell subclass with a title label.

-Another thing to notice is that the collection view is already using our custom layout that is set in interface builder.
-This is also reflected in view controller's `gridLayout` property of type `StickyGridCollectionViewLayout`.

-Here is how it looks in interface builder:
+Here is how `StickyGridCollectionViewLayout` is set in interface builder:

 <p align="center">
     <a href="{{ "/img/sticky-grid-collection-view/starter-storyboard-grid-layout.png" | absolute_url }}">